5/8/2024

 speaker

-We're pretty pleased with the ramp.
-First of all, we just grew as fast as we did, you know, so much the 40 percent and and over 100 percent.
-Not insurance.
+We're pretty pleased with the ramp, first of all.
+We just grew as fast as we did, you know, sequentially 40% and over 100% in auto insurance.
 And we had a record quarter in home service.
-We had a record quarter in non insurance and we had a wreck and we're going to have a record total company record this quarter.
-Q4.
-We're going to, by the way, have another record quarter in home services and Q4 as well and another record quarter non insurance in Q4.
-So we're firing on all cylinders.
-That said, as we have we indicated last couple of quarters, the exact pace of the ramp and auto insurance is really hard to predict because the demand and activity there is just extraordinary.
+We had a record quarter in non-insurance.
+And we're going to have a record total company revenue quarter this quarter, Q4.
+We're going to, by the way, have another record quarter in home services in Q4 as well.
+And another record quarter in non-insurance in Q4.
+So, We're firing on all cylinders.
+That said, as we indicated the last couple of quarters, the exact pace of the ramp in auto insurance is really hard to predict because the demand and activity there is just extraordinary.
 But the ability to convert that demand in a very complicated dynamic system and channel is less predictable.
-So we try to continue to give you guys the full range.
-And and I would say that and we also don't feel the need, given how well we're performing to get way out of our skis.
-So I'd say that the upper end of the current range gets to the bottom end of the annual.
-And maybe we'll see if the slope with the slope actually looks like and if we how we do from there.
+So we try to continue to give you guys the full range And I would say that we also don't feel the need, given how well we're performing, to get way out over our skis.
+So I'd say that the upper end of the current range gets you to the bottom end of the annual.
+And maybe we'll see what the slope actually looks like and how we do from there.
 But I wouldn't read anything into that at all.
-I think what I would would remember is we're already pacing at 20 plus percent plus faster growth for next year than we are this year.
-And we've got a lot to build on that.
-So we'll probably do much better than that.
-And all the record quarter in numbers that I just gave you in all different businesses, which gives you full indication just how well everything's going.
-But I wouldn't I wouldn't I would not read anything more than that into into that
+I think what I would remember is we're already pacing at 20 plus plus faster growth for next year than we are this year.
+And we've got a lot to build on that, so we'll probably do much better than that.
+And all the record quarter in numbers that I just gave in all the different businesses, which is your full indication of just how well everything's going.
+But I would not read anything more than that into that number.

 speaker